mui/material-ui/docs/src/pages/styles/advanced/advanced-pt.md

 const jss = create({
   ...jssPreset(),
-  // Definimos um ponto de inserção personalizado que o JSS procurará injetando os estilos no DOM.
+  // Define a custom insertion point that JSS will look for when injecting the styles into the DOM.
   insertionPoint: 'jss-insertion-point',
 });